makanalg/makanalg.github.io/projects/easychef.md

 <img class="ui image" src="/images/echome.png">
 <img class="ui image" src="/images/echome2.png">

-## Takeaways
+## Reflection
 This was my first time developing a website, and it definitely won't be my last.
-I learned a lot through the seemingly short time of working on this project.
+I learned a lot through the seemingly short amount of time working on this project.
+My team and I met twice a week for about an hour over a span of about a month.
+We all had clear goals and we all made sure that we did our part in contributing to this project.
+The most challenging part about this project for me was working with a database (mongoDB).
+This project helped to strengthen my web development skills and I look forward to more projects like this in the future.